 First, it all starts with highly-accurate, motion-tolerant biometric measurements from the wearable device itself.
 The vast majority of biometric wearables today use optical sensors to measure heart rate and other biometrics using a methodology called PPG.
 However, only a few products can measure heart rate accurately enough to enable health assessments.
-Check out this post on PPG if you want more detail on the technology and why it’s so difficult to do right.

 Second, getting a highly accurate PPG signal from optical sensors enables a large number of advanced biometrics to be measured and assessed through PPG.
 Based on the research of our Biometrics Lab, here are some of the most common biometric data that can be made available in wearables today:

 - Continuous heart rate

 - Continuous RRi (used to measure heart rate variability)

 - Continuous breathing rate